dlosatoes/aioflureedb/API.md

 **NOTE:** Please note that in the current implementation there may be a delay of up to a minute before an instant monitor gets triggered.
 This may get fixed in the future.

-**NOTE:** Please note that as a restart, when using the persistence hook, currently implies starting at the last block with respect to time might incept a replay of all events since that block.
-We may at a later point in time ad an instant info persistant callback and a matching constructor argument as to solve this potential replay problem.

 #### running the monitor